 When paired with an Apple device, press and hold the Play / Pause / Phone button to get Siri’s attention.
 Note.
 You must enable Siri on the source device (phone, tablet) for this feature to work.
 Also, you must set the button to activate voice assistant functions, instead of doing playing and pausing, in the JBL Connect Plus app when paired with this speaker.

-When paired with a cell phone and on a call, press this button to hang up from the call.
+When paired with a cell phone and a call comes in, press and release this button to answer it.

 The Power Button

 The Power button not only switches the JBL Flip 3 on and off, but also contains a multi-colored light to show speaker status when turned on.
 This lamp is totally OFF when the speaker is powered down, as shown next.